The Best Waterfalls In Iceland & How To Visit Them

 Where to stay in Iceland

 We would highly recommend staying in HI Iceland Hostels during a trip to Iceland.
 They have a great range of accommodation options and they are also located in some of the most picturesque locations across Iceland.
-Check out Hostelworld for the locations closest to where you want to base yourself.
+If hostels aren’t you thing then be sure to check out the map below for all the best accommodation deals for your trip instead:

 The Best Waterfalls in Iceland FAQs